Nicolas-Paiva/my-swe-diary/README.md

 ### Oct 17th, 2023:

 After a while without writing anything (I had to work during the week and also had that awful trip) I am getting back to my studies, and I am motivated.
 Since I got back I studied Linear Algebra, Computing Systems and some C. Let's do it!

+### Oct 19th, 2023:

+Today I practiced a lot of C. I have some assignments to complete and I am struggling a lot, not gonna lie.
+However, the good thing is, I think I have improced my problem-solving skills at least a little.
+Let's keep going!